com-480-data-visualization/ZHI/README.md

 ### Website

-Our website, coded in React, is accessible via the link: [http://tansiq.ma:3000/](http://tansiq.ma:3000/) The current workflow of the site is depicted in the figure below:
+Our website, coded in React, is accessible via the link: [http://tansiq.ma:3000/](http://tansiq.ma:3000/).
+The code source of the application running on the website is provided as a [zip file](/FootViz.zip).

+The current workflow of the site is depicted in the figure below:
 ![Website Workflow](/figure/website_workflow.jpeg)

 We have integrated several interactive visualizations; however, for the more challenging ones, we have currently embedded an image or GIF instead of the actual graph.
 Nevertheless, these images or graphs are our own creations.